appimage-packages/vlc3/README.md

-# appimage-xdgurl
+# appimage-template
-Appimage for xdgurl
+Templates used to create non-KDE appimages